 This Decision Document summarizes information on the range of remedial alternatives evaluated, identifies Ohio EPA's selected remedial alternative, and explains the reasons for selection of the remedial alternative.
-The Decision Document is based on the Ohio EPA-approved RI and FS reports completed by SECOR, Inc. and Hull & Associates, Inc., on behalf of Tierra Solutions, Inc.
+The Decision Document is based on the Ohio EPA-approved RI and FS reports completed by SECOR, Inc. and Hull & Associates, Inc., on behalf of the Painesville PRP Group.

-Ohio EPA's selected remedial alternative should yield a permanent solution for risks associated with the contaminated media at OU15.
+Ohio EPA's selected remedial alternative should yield a permanent solution for risks associated with the contaminated media at OU3.
 The expectations for the selected alternative include:

-- Reduction of human health risks to within acceptable limits, and protection of human health and the environment from exposure to COCs in soils and ground water (Figures 3 and 4), which are above acceptable limits. - Short and long-term protection of public health and the environment. - Compliance with applicable or relevant and appropriate requirements (ARARs). - Cost-effectiveness and limitation of expenses to what is necessary to achieve the selected alternative expectations.
+- Reduction of human health risks to within acceptable limits, and protection of human health and the environment from exposure to contaminants of concern (COCs) in soils and ground water, which are above acceptable limits. - Short and long-term protection of public health and the environment. - Compliance with applicable or relevant and appropriate requirements (ARARs). - Cost-effectiveness and limitation of expenses to what is necessary to achieve the selected alternative expectations.

-The major components of the selected remedial alternative include remediation of the COPR area identified in Figure 4 of this Decision Document, establishment of an Environmental Covenant (EC) to restrict property and ground water use, and establishment of a Risk Management Plan (RMP) for future construction activities which occur below the applicable 2' or 4' minimum point of compliance (POC).
+The major components of the selected remedial alternative include remediation of contaminated soils within the southeastern corner of OU3, establishment of an Environmental Covenant (EC) to restrict property and ground water use, and establishment of a Risk Management Plan (RMP) for future construction activities which occur below the applicable 4' minimum point of compliance (POC).

-Ohio EPA finds that these measures will protect public health and the environment by reducing risk to acceptable levels once the RAOs have been achieved.
+Ohio EPA finds that these measures will protect public health and the environment by reducing risk to acceptable levels once the remedial action objectives (RAOs) have been achieved.